-Rodizio style Brazilian Steakhouse is my absolute favorite style of dining.
+Rodizio style Brazilian steakhouse restaurants are my absolute favorite style of dining.
 It combines everything I love in a culinary experience - endless meat, a variety of flavors, and that sense of being special.
 Over the past few decades the Churrascaria concept has spread rapidly in the United States and Texas de Brazil is one of the biggest operators to offer this experience.
 Now they've added Carlsbad, San Diego to their list of more than 50 locations world wide.
 They invited us to stop by and try their interpretation on the concept and we loved it!

 I've been enjoying this style of dining for almost 20 years now.
 I first experienced it in New York City in 1997 and have been hooked ever since.
 If you've ever visited a Brazilian Steakhouse, you'll notice that the concepts are all pretty similar.
 You have a Salad Bar area with various sides, fruits, vegetables, meats, cheeses and other goodies, then you have a parade of gauchos carrying piping hot meat fresh off the fire and carving it up table-side.
 Texas de Brazil is no different - but, it's the implementation that separates the men from the boys here.